- Ongoing Expedition

 We primarily focus on the less crowded and more challenging 8,000-meter peaks with expeditions in Nepal to Makalu, Dhaulagiri and Kanchenjunga as well as the 6,440-meter Cholatse in the fall.
 We have also organized many expeditions to 6,000 and 7,000-meter peaks as well as Everest, Lhotse and Manaslu in Nepal; Gasherbrum I, Gasherbrum II and Broad Peak in Pakistan; and Everest, Cho Oyu and Shishapangma in Tibet.

 During the summer months we switch from climbing in the Himalayas to the lower peaks of Cordillera Blanca in Peru.
-We offer an introduction to the Cordillera Blanca with three alpine climbs from the same valley as well as bespoke expeditions to any Cordillera Blanca peak.
+We offer an Himalayan style expedition to one of the Cordillera Blancas most prestigious peaks as well as bespoke expeditions to any Cordillera Blanca peak.

 We do not advertise the lowest price for our respective expeditions to form a team of twenty or more climbers for profitability.
 We prefer to keep our expeditions to a maximum team size of eight climbers plus leaders as we feel a smaller expedition allows for a more personal experience on the mountain.
 The quality of our food and services at our respective base camps is considered one of the premier operations in the Himalayas and better than most of the high cost expeditions.
 Not having several western guides means that our expeditions are more affordable than most for qualified climbers.
 We only run professional expeditions and our focus is on safety and quality rather than the quantity of climbers joining our expeditions.